riazul701/dev-notes/DevOps/Config/Chezmoi.md

   * `chezmoi edit --exclude={{types}}` OR `chezmoi edit -x={{types}}` : Exclude target state entries of specific types.
 The default is `none`.
     * `chezmoi edit --exclude=scripts` : Will cause the command to not run scripts
     * `chezmoi edit --exclude=encrypted` : Will exclude encrypted files.
-    * `chezmoi edit --exclude symlinks` : Exclude symlink/shortcut files.
+    * `chezmoi edit --exclude=symlinks` : Exclude symlink/shortcut files.

   * `chezmoi edit --include={{types}}` OR `chezmoi edit -i={{types}}` : Include target state entries of specific types.
 The default is `all`.
     * `chezmoi edit --include=files` : Specifies all files.